 One of Charles Dickens’s more tragic characters, Stephen Blackpool is a worker at one of Josiah Bounderby’s factories in the filthy mill-town of Coketown.
-He has a drunken wife who no longer lives with him but who appears from time to time.
+Stephen is aged 40 but is nicknamed ‘old Stephen’ due to his looks from a hard life.
+He married 19 years previously but is now estranged from his wife due to her drunken behaviour, although she reappears in his life from time to time.
+Stephen is unable to divorce his wife due to the cost involved, despite being the burden she brings to him.
 He forms a close bond with Rachael, a co-worker, whom he wishes to marry.
 After a dispute with Bounderby, he is dismissed from his work and, shunned by his former fellow workers, is forced to look for work elsewhere.
 While absent from Coketown, he is wrongly accused of robbing Bounderby’s bank.
-On his way back to vindicate himself, he falls down a mine-shaft.
-He is rescued but dies of his injuries.
+On his way back to vindicate himself, a fall down an abandoned mine-shaft has tragic consequences.

 Thus easily did Stephen Blackpool fall into the loneliest of lives, the life of solitude among a familiar crowd.
 The stranger in the land who looks into ten thousand faces for some answering look and never finds it, is in cheering society as compared with him who passes ten averted faces daily, that were once the countenances of friends.
 Such experience was to be Stephen’s now, in every waking moment of his life; at his work, on his way to it and from it, at his door, at his window, everywhere.
 By general consent, they even avoided that side of the street on which he habitually walked; and left it, of all the working men, to him only.